alexstewartja/game-asset-mcp/README.md

 The Model Context Protocol (MCP) enables this project to act as a tool server for AI assistants.
 Key aspects:

 - **Tool Definitions**: Exposed as `generate_2d_asset` and `generate_3d_asset`.
+- **Resource Management**: Full support for listing and reading resources.
+- **URI Scheme**: Uses `asset://` URI scheme for resources, clearly indicating they are server-managed assets.
 - **Request Handling**: The server parses MCP commands, executes the appropriate tool, and returns file paths.
 - **Compatibility**: Works with any MCP client, with specific support for Claude Desktop.